biswa2210/daily-deals-FrontEnd-biswa2210/README.md

 <div align="justified">

 I have made an API and used that to work with this app's backend.
 I have made [daily-deals-server](https://daily-deals-server-biswa2210.herokuapp.com/api/v1/).
-The backend part is described in my another repository [daily-deals-server]().
+The backend part is described in my another repository [daily-deals-server-biswa2210](https://github.com/biswa2210/daily-deals-server-biswa2210).

 </div>